Properties of an enterprise application

 Enabled for users to sign in?

 If this option is set to Yes, then assigned users are able to sign in to the application from the My Apps portal, the User access URL, or by navigating to the application URL directly.
 If assignment is required, then only users who are assigned to the application are able to sign-in.
-If assignment is required, applications must be assigned to be granted a token.
+If assignment is required, applications must be assigned to get a token.

 If this option is set to No, then no users are able to sign in to the application, even if they're assigned to it.
 Tokens aren't issued for the application.